checkeverything.ch

 • Swiss tap water meets the TBDV/OPBD and is safe for daily use in 2026.

-• If you live in the catchment of a historical contamination (e.g. an AFFF site): ask your water utility for current values.
+• If you live in the catchment of a historical contamination (for example an AFFF site), ask your water utility for current values.

-Many Swiss and international brands (Patagonia, Mammut, Vaude) have announced or already implemented PFC-free DWR impregnations.
-Look for "PFC-frei" or "PFC-free" labels; home reproofing uses PFC-free products.
+Many Swiss and international brands (Patagonia, Mammut, Vaude) have announced or implemented PFC-free DWR treatments.
+Look for "PFC-frei" or "PFC-free" labels; for re-proofing at home, use PFC-free products.

 Frequently Asked Questions